Wise rebrand

 Semantic naming for typography

-Now we had a smaller set, we knew that our heading styles would still prove to cause confusion, so we looked at implementing semantic typography naming so that it was always evident what to use, where.
+Now we had a smaller set, we knew that our heading styles would still cause confusion.

 Testing our styles